microsoft/PR-Metrics/docs/creating-releases.md

 Feature releases are also typically released outside of the quarterly cadence.

-## Quarterly Release
+## Quarterly Releases

-To create the quarterly release, follow these steps:
+To create the quarterly release, follow the steps below.

+### Updating Dependencies

 1. Enter